cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 # Identity Governance & Lifecycle Automation (IGA Lab)

 ## Business Problem

-Manual onboarding and offboarding processes create security and compliance risk.
-When employees join, move roles, or leave, manual account creation/updates/removal is slow and error-prone — commonly resulting in orphaned accounts (active credentials left behind after someone leaves), which are a frequent finding in security audits and a real attack vector.
+Manual account provisioning is a reasonable way to manage identity in a small organisation — with ten or twenty employees, it's realistic to track who joins, moves role, or leaves by hand, since the volume of change is low enough to manage manually.
+That changes at scale.
+Once an organisation grows to hundreds or thousands of employees, manual onboarding and offboarding processes create real security and compliance risk.
+When employees join, move roles, or leave, manual account creation/updates/removal becomes slow and error-prone — commonly resulting in orphaned accounts (active credentials left behind after someone leaves), which are a frequent finding in security audits and a real attack vector.

 ## Solution Overview